Planting Calendar

 Warm-Weather Planting

-• 0-2 Weeks After: Direct sow warm-soil seeds (beans, squash, cucumbers, zucchini).
+• 0–2 Weeks After LFD: Direct sow warm-soil seeds (beans, squash, cucumbers, zucchini).

-• 1-3 Weeks After: Transplant hardened-off nightshades and melons.
+• 1–3 Weeks After LFD: Transplant hardened-off nightshades.

 • Interplanting: Utilize space under climbing crops (like trellised cucumbers) to grow shade-tolerant greens or radishes.